getify/asynquence/contrib/README.md

 ### `errfcb` Plugin

-`errfcb` plugin provides `errfcb()` on the main sequence instance API.
+The `errfcb` plugin provides `errfcb()` on the main sequence instance API.
 Calling `errfcb()` returns an "error-first" style (aka "node-style") callback that can be used with any function that expects such a callback.
+Calling `errfcb()` also stops the sequence from proceeding until the "error-first" callback is invoked.

-If the "error-first" callback is then invoked with the first ("error") parameter set, the main sequence is flagged for error as usual.
-Otherwise, the main sequence proceeds as success.
-Messages sent to the callback are passed through to the main sequence as success/error as expected.
+If the "error-first" callback is then invoked with the first ("error") parameter having a truthy value, the main sequence is flagged for error as usual.
+The value of the "error" parameter is provided to `.or()` callbacks as the failure reason.

+If the "error" parameter has a falsy value, the main sequence proceeds as success.
+Any other values provided to the callback are passed through to the main sequence and can be accessed by later steps.

 Example: